nim-lang/website/jekyll/_posts/2020-10-16-version-140-released.md

 This is an experimental feature available via `{.experimental: "strictFuncs".}` pragma in your code or via the `--experimental:strictFuncs` switch.

-It introduces a stricter definition of what "side effect" is:
+It introduces a stricter definition of a "side effect":
 If an object is reachable via a parameter that is not declared as a `var` parameter, any mutation to that object counts as a side effect.